 Strenuous exercise, particularly sprinting, can often aggravate already over-stretched tendons and result in the onset of Sever’s.

 In many cases of Sever's the biomechanics of the foot type may increase the chances of developing the disease.
 These are common foot types that can be causal:

-The external appearance of the heel is almost always normal and the primary symptom is sharp pain which goes up one or both heels, usually at the back.
-Swelling, tenderness, or a tight heel are also painful symptoms that a child may experience.
+The external appearance of the heel is almost always normal and the primary symptom is a sharp pain that goes up one or both heels, usually at the back.
+Swelling, tenderness or a tight heel are also painful symptoms that a child may experience.
 At times the pain can be so debilitating that patients enter the clinic limping or walking on their tip-toes.
 Sudden knocks to the foot can also be very painful.

 Other symptoms may include swelling or redness at the heel, difficulty walking, stiffness upon waking, and discomfort when the heel is squeezed at both sides.

 Heel pain that gets worse during and after exercise, particularly jumping or running, can be an indication of Sever’s.
 There are no long-term consequences of getting the condition at any age.

 A diagnosis is made based on the symptoms.
 A ‘positive squeeze test’ is used by a GP or clinician as a diagnostic test, by squeezing the heel to bring on the pain.
 X-rays and imaging do not diagnose Sever's but they may be used to rule out other injuries such as fractures.

 Sever's disease is commonly treated by rest, anti-inflammatory pain relief, ice and elevation.
 Sometimes the pain will disappear within a few weeks or after a period of rest, but there is the potential for it to recur until the growth plate is fully developed.